AdobeDocs/commerce-extensibility/src/pages/index.md

 <InlineAlert variant="info" slots="text"/>

-Out-of-process development tools are only available with Adobe Commerce and are not available with Magento Open Source.
+Some out-of-process development tools are only available with Adobe Commerce and are not available with Magento Open Source.

 ### Related information